Neural-Arena-DAO/docs/whitepaper/conclusion.md

 Together with the founding team, at genesis, the only owners of the platform will be the SNS swap participants and nobody else.

-Reiterating what we stated earlier: there's no empty promises, no false partnerships, no plans of impossible to do AI on-chain, no "magic" web3 app that could perform much better in web2.
+Reiterating what we stated earlier: there are no empty promises, no false partnerships, no plans of impossible to do AI on-chain, no "magic" web3 app that could perform much better in web2.
 No fluff, just hard work.